 What is Anxiety?

-Anxiety refers to a condition or a situation wherein an excessive amount of worry or fear is faced by a person.
+Anxiety refers to a condition or situation wherein a person faces excessive worry or fear.
 This is applicable to normal everyday situations.

 However, it is important to note that anxiety is a normal human emotion experienced by every conscious human being at several points in their life.